Carolee Hall, LM, CPM

 Carolee believes in the sacredness of birth.
 It is her hope to partner with women and their families throughout the passage to parenthood in order to support their birth journey.
 She believes this is best done by building a close and respectful relationship that honors the family's inherent knowledge of birth while providing information and encouragement.

-Carolee lives rurally with Jay, her husband of over twenty-five years and together they are enjoying the empty nest life while cheering for their four adult children through the adventures of life.
+Carolee shares her life with Jay, her husband of over thirty years and together they are enjoying the empty nest life while cheering for their four adult children through the adventures of life.
 Their loving support and births have made her the midwife she is today.

 Megan Felling, LM, CPM

 Megan felt called to midwifery before she had ever been to a birth!
 She had the incredible luck of meeting a homebirth midwife in Madison, WI, who took her on as an intern in 2006.
 These first birth experiences ignited a passion in Megan that led her to Birthingway College of Midwifery, graduating in 2013.
 Since, she has had the exceptional privilege of working with many birthing families throughout the Pacific Northwest and abroad.
 Before relocating to Olympia, she worked with the humanitarian organization Doctors Without Borders in central Africa and Haiti.
 She is thrilled to now be part of the team at Around The Circle Midwifery.